MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The characters in the registered Name MUST be lower-case alphanumeric or "-" ({{presentation}}).
 The name MUST NOT start with "key" or "invalid".

-Entries in this registry are subject to a First Come First Served registration policy ({{!RFC8126, Section 4.4}}).
-The Format Reference MUST specify how to convert the SvcParamValue's presentation format to wire format and MAY detail its intended meaning and use.
+Entries in this registry are subject to an Expert Review registration policy ({{!RFC8126, Section 4.5}}).
+The designated expert MUST ensure that the Format Reference is stable and publicly available, and that it specifies how to convert the SvcParamValue's presentation format to wire format.
+The Format Reference MAY be any individual's Internet-Draft, or a document from any other source with similar assurances of stability and availability.
 An entry MAY specify a Format Reference of the form "Same as (other key Name)" if it uses the same presentation and wire formats as an existing key.